Member (MCIfA)

 Additional relevant information

 Please include any additional information that may be useful for the Validation committee to take into consideration when assessing your application.
-A job description or CV can be uploaded to the online form but you must include a statement of competence (above).
+For example

-If your experience has been gained outside the UK please include some background information about how the profession operates in that country and how your role fits within the profession.
+• if your experience has been gained outside the UK, please include some background information about how the profession operates in that country and how your role fits within the profession

 List of projects/publications/grey literature